 David has given talks for various groups and organisations, including the Richard III Society and Fife Coast & Countryside Trust.
 He has also featured as a guest speaker on historical tours.

 Please contact David via this website if you would like him to contribute to your programme or event.
-He currently offers talks on the following topics:
+Potential talks include the following: